For the Beef Stock: click here

 - In a large skillet or Dutch oven, heat the olive oil and add as many meat cubes as you can without crowding (if the skillet is too crowded, the meat won't brown properly.)
 Brown the meat well on all sides, remove each batch as it browns and set them aside.
 It may be necessary to add a little olive oil.

 - When all of the beef has been browned and removed, add the onions in the pot and cook, stirring occasionally, until they are golden brown.
 Add the mushrooms and cook until they have release most of their water, add the garlic and stir.
 When the garlic is fragrant (about 1 minute), add the tomatoes, the port wine and browned beef cubes.
-Add tomato puree, thyme, rosemary, bay leaf.
+Add tomato puree, thyme, rosemary, bay leaf & beef stock, bring to a gentle boil.
 Immerge a fine mesh strainer in the pot and add the flour and using a whisk incorporate the flour (add more flour if needed it).